SauravKum2603/smart-slot-bot/README.md

 # 📅Smart-slot-bot
-An automated, AI-powered scheduling assistant built on n8n.
-Connects a Telegram bot interface to a LangChain AI Agent backed by Google Gemini to dynamically create, search, and manage calendar events via natural language.

 An automated, AI-powered scheduling and calendar management assistant built using **n8n**.
 This workflow connects a Telegram bot interface to an advanced LangChain AI Agent powered by Google Gemini, using Google Calendar as the scheduling backend to create, search, and manage events through natural language.

 ## 🚀 Features